Cross-Chain Identity Solutions

 What Cross-Chain Identity Aims to Solve

-• Reuse KYC or compliance checks when interacting with new protocols
+• Reuse KYC and compliance checks securely.

 Leading Cross-Chain Identity Projects